Memory-Boosting Super Foods Every Senior Should Be Eating

 The great thing about these leafy green vegetables is that they are really easy to incorporate in the diet.
 Just add a green salad to every dinner and you can instantly start improving your memory.

-Omega-3s and fatty acids are such an important part of any diet, but it is a part of most diets that gets ignored.
+Omega-3s and fatty acids are such an important part of any diet, but they are the part of most diets that get ignored.
 Many people take supplements to get the Omega-3s that they need, but in reality it is best to get this nutrient right from the source.
 Great places to get these acids include:

 - Flax Seeds

 Adding these items to a diet can go a long way in promoting overall health and improved brain health as well.

 One of the great things about eating a healthy, balanced, memory-boosting diet, is that there is actually a lot of room for some really fun foods.
 Spices such as cinnamon are a great addition to one of these diets and fresh-ground, organic coffee can even help boost memory function.
 The most fun addition, however, is dark chocolate, which many researchers have found is great for memory function when eaten routinely, yet in moderation.

 Keep all of these foods in mind when it comes to creating and maintaining a brain-healthy diet that can actually improve memory function and help some seniors even decrease the rate of Alzheimer’s and dementia.

 - Kimberly Langdon M.D. is a retired, board-certified obstetrician/gynecologist with 19-years of clinical experience.
 She graduated from The Ohio State University College of Medicine earning Honors in many rotations.
 She then completed her OB/GYN residency program at The Ohio State University Medical Center, earning first-place for her senior research project and placed in the 98th percentile on the national exam for OB/GYN residents in the U.S..

 - 2019.09.11General Senior LivingElderly Anxiety: What to Be Aware Of